theroyalwhee0/sleepy/README.md

 ## What is this?
 Sleepy Script is a simple scripting system meant to be used when building lists of actions with parameters and a single shared state.
 Each entry is a single line and easy to parse and validate.
 It is untyped, but supports valid JSON types.
+It does not support basic language features like functions, branches, or loops.

 ## Implementations